anurag248/Parkinsons_Disease_Detection/README.md

 # Parkinsons_Disease_Detection
-Using Support Vector Machine Model to predict
+A Machine Learning System that can detect Parkinson's Disease with Python.
+In this use case, Support Vector Machine model is used for prediction.